 Charitable giving can be a great deduction on a taxpayer’s return that reduces the amount of taxable income if the taxpayer is itemizing deductions.
-Luckily, there are several resources available for taxpayers looking to get the most from their donations.
+Luckily, there are several resources available for taxpayers looking to get the most from their donations to charity.

 For a donation to be deductible on a tax return, it needs to be to a qualified organization.
 This tool can be used by taxpayers to find out if the charity they want to donate to qualifies for a tax deduction.